 Storm Damage & How to Recover

 Big storms can cause big damage.
 The pool in this picture was flooded with water running in from the elevated landscape behind it.
-It took two weeks and cost just over $450.00 to clear it up.
+It would take two weeks and cost over $600 to clear it up.

 -If the pool is starting to look green, brown, black or any color you'll need to turn on the filter and cleaner immediately and leave them running.
 Continue running the filter and cleaner until the water clears.